EngAAlex/MultiDynNos/README.md

 ```
 $ sh small_metrics.sh
 ```

+The command into the script is the same on Windows (just copy it and run it in the same folder where the MultiDynNoS jar is present).

 It should take about 15-25 minutes depending on the available computing power.
 The result will be a csv file, in the root folder of the repository, which replicates the results in Table 1.
 Please note that running times might differ also significantly from the ones reported in the paper, but that is due to the different hardware the algorithm is run on.
 The relative running time differences between the different approaches (i.e., one being faster/slower than other), however, should stay the same.
 The quality metrics (stress, movement, crowding) should stay very close to the ones reported in the paper, except for some small differences due to some randomness in the drawing process.